 Game species using the site include wood duck, mallards, American golden eye, and bufflehead.
-In addition, ruffed grouse and American woodcock are upland gamebirds commonly observed in the area.
+In addition, ruffed grouse and American woodcock are upland game birds commonly observed in the area.
+All of these game birds, except the ruffed grouse, are migratory.